-A series of clouds is generated and gently held in place by a machine-like sculpture.
-The clouds appear, float over the surrounding space and then dissolve into thin air again.
-This process of delocalization evokes a surreal experience.
+A series of clouds is generated by a machine-like sculpture.
+They appear, float over the surrounding environment and then dissolve into thin air again.
+The delocalization of this instant of natural beauty evokes a surreal experience.

 The installation forms a juxtaposition of a metallic structure and synthetic imitations of clouds.
 This supposed contrast between human technology and nature is explored in a space of unseen possibilities for symbiosis.